metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

 }
 ```

-In this exaple, there are 2 groups `OGs` and `Public`.
+In this example, there are 2 groups `OGs` and `Public`.
 The `OGs` specifies that only transactions that are from an address which holds `1` token of the the SPL token `7nE1GmnMmDKiycFkpHF7mKtxt356FQzVonZqBWsTWZNf` are allowed to mint from the `2022-10-20 12:00:00 +0000`; the mint will be charged at `1 SOL`.

 The `Public` group is open to any address from the `2022-10-20 18:00:00 +0000`; the mint will be charged at `2 SOL`.